polarityio/rapid7-insight-idr/README.md

    -  month(s)
    -  year(s).

+### Max Investigation/Log Results Shown
+The maximum number of Investigation results shown on the Investigations tab, and the maximum number of Query Logs shown on the Logs tabs.

 ### Threats To add Indicators To
 This is a comma separated list of Threats you will be able to add entities/indicators to.
 The format to use is `Threat Name 1->threat-key-uuid-1, Threat Name 2->threat-uuid-2` (e.g. `MP Threat->832f42d1-9247-4e35-b521-f815d84e0df0, ...`).